Unfortunately, cargo ships sink each year. It may only happen irregularly or not occupy much screen time on the news, but it happens.

 - Boat capsizes

-An opening in the hull caused by a grounding or collision with another vessel and bad weather events, such as strong waves and storms, are the leading causes of ships plunging.
+An opening in the hull caused by a grounding or collision with another vessel and bad weather events, such as strong waves and storms, are the leading causes of plunging.

 Human error becomes more likely during times of high stress or fatigue, leading to preventable accidents and costly losses.